Watch Kevin Durant's Clutch Shot In The Fourth Quarter Of The Nets-Mavs Game

 Kevin Durant hit a big shot late in the fourth quarter of the game between the Brooklyn Nets and Dallas Mavericks.

-The Brooklyn Nets are in Dallas, Texas, playing the Mavericks on Tuesday evening, and the game has been a close one in the fourth quarter.
+The Brooklyn Nets defeated the Dallas Mavericks 102-99 on Tuesday evening in Texas.

-After trailing by double-digits at halftime, the Nets have been absolutely dominating the fourth quarter.
+After trailing by double-digits at halftime, the Nets stormed back to win the fourth quarter 27-13.

 With a littles less than five minutes remaining, 2014 MVP Kevin Durant nailed a shot to tie the game at 95-95.